 For individuals, capital credits are generally not taxable.
 We suggest you seek the advice of a tax professional for any specific questions.

-Pioneer's bylaws require, your locally elected Board of Trustees to determines the amount of retirement (cash back) each year based on the financial condition of the cooperative and other considerations and requirements of our lenders.
+Pioneer's bylaws require your locally elected Board of Trustees to determine the amount of retirement (cash back) each year based on the financial condition of the cooperative and other considerations and requirements of our lenders.